Loading...

 Step-by-step guide to challenging Vermont HOA violations.
 Understand your hearing rights under VCIOA, documentation strategies, renewable energy protections, and winning appeals.

-The Vermont Common Interest Ownership Act (27 V.S.A.
-Chapter 15) establishes the procedural framework your HOA must follow before imposing fines.
+The Vermont Common Interest Ownership Act (Title 27A V.S.A.) establishes the procedural framework your HOA must follow before imposing fines.
 While Vermont does not cap fine amounts by statute, it requires associations to follow fair procedures and act within the scope of their governing documents.

 Procedural compliance is critical.
 Vermont courts have recognized that associations must follow their own procedures and act in good faith.
 Fines imposed without proper notice or hearing opportunity can be invalidated.